2020PB/police-brutality/reports/Oregon.md

 ### Police shove protester in street | September 28th

-A protester is seen standing in the street while police give a dispersal order.
+A protester is seen standing in the street near the Portland Police Association while police give a dispersal order.
 One officer shoves the protester to the ground.
 The protester is then pushed off towards the sidewalk as she refuses to move.

 tags: protester, push, shove

 id: or-portland-380

-geolocation:
+geolocation: 45.577154,-122.6868429

 **Links**